“Is My Training Clean?” check list

 Planning to teach

-What behaviours are we going to teach?
+What behaviours are we engineering for the dog to learn?

 Teach ethically appropriate for that individual learner.